catima/userdoc/docs/en/content/admin/createadatationfield.md

 When creating a choice, it is possible to associate a **parent** with it.
 ![parent choice](assets/datation/parentchoice.png)

-The hierarchy of choices is visible in the **Set up** mode of the choice set.
+The hierarchy of choices is visible in the **Setup** mode of the choice set.
 To modify the order, select the item and use the cross icon to move it to the desired location in the hierarchy.
 ![hierarchy of choices](datation/hierarchie.png)

 **CAUTION:** It is not recommended to create multiple levels of choice hierarchy as it can lead to confusion when searching by parent choice.
 During a search by choice set, children of children are not included.